 - Local effect of Uttarabasti

-- Effect of Uttarabasti will depend on various things; like method, instrument, drug used etc. If medicine is put in cervical canal, it may act more on the cervical factors.
-For the factors like cervical stenosis, a Katu – Ushna Taila based medication are more useful, while for increasing the secretion of mucous from cervical glands, a nutritive like Madhura-Sheeta Ghrita based medicine will be more efficacious.
+- The effect of Uttarabasti will depend on various things; like method, instrument, drug user, etc. If the medicine is put in the cervical canal, it may act more on the cervical factors.
+For the factors like cervical stenosis, a Katu – Ushna Taila-based medication is more useful, while for increasing the secretion of mucous from cervical glands, a nutritive like Madhura-Sheeta Ghrita-based medicine will be more efficacious.

-- In the same way, drug selection for ovulatory and tubal factor will be totally different from each other.
-On ovary, the effect of drug will be after absorption and then by promoting the Hypothalamo-Pituitary-Ovarian axis, while in tubal block, Uttarabasti acts locally.
-In ovulation, a drug with Snehana property can be good while for tubal block, a drug with Lekhana Karma will be better.
+- In the same way, drug selection for an ovulatory and tubal factor will be different from each other.
+On the ovary, the effect of the drug will be after absorption and then by promoting the Hypothalamus-Pituitary-Ovarian axis, while in the tubal block, Uttara Basti acts locally.
+In ovulation, a drug with Snehan property can be good while for tubal block, a drug with Lekhana Karma will be better.

-- Apart from this, Uttarabasti may also stimulate certain receptors in the endometrium, leading to correction of all the physiological processes of reproductive system.
-It may also help in rejuvenation of endometrium.
+- Apart from this, Uttara Basti may also stimulate certain receptors in the endometrium, leading to the correction of all the physiological processes of the reproductive system.
+It may also help in the rejuvenation of the endometrium.

-- Intra vaginal Uttarabasti helps in removing the infections.
+- Intra-vaginal Uttara Basti helps in removing infections.
 (If given with antiseptic drugs)

-- Intra vaginal Uttarabasti may also facilitate the absorption of drug, as posterior fornix has a very rich blood supply and it may also act as reservoir of drug (when patient is lying down in head low position after Uttarabasti).
+- Intra Intra-vaginal – Basti may also facilitate the absorption of the drug, as the posterior fornix has a very rich blood supply and it may also act as a reservoir of the drug (when the patient is lying down in a head low position after Uttara Basti).

-- In cervical Uttarabasti with Bhrimhana drugs may stimulate the secretion of cervical mucous leading to ascent of sperms in uterine cavity.
+- In cervical Uttara Basti with Bhrimhana drugs may stimulate the secretion of cervical mucous leading to an ascent of sperms in the uterine cavity.

-- Intra uterine Uttarabasti with Ghrita based Snehana & Brimhana drugs helps in rejuvenation of endometrium, especially where apart from regular ovulation, poor endometrium is causing infertility or scanty menstruation.
+- Intrauterine Uttarabasti with Ghrita-based Snehana & Brimhana drugs helps in the rejuvenation of endometrium, especially where apart from regular ovulation, poor endometrium is causing infertility or scanty menstruation.

-- For tubal factor of infertility, a high intra uterine Uttarabasti with Lekhana & Ropana Dravyas acts in two ways.
-Lekhana Dravyas removes the blockage of tubal lumen by directly acting on obstruction mechanically and Ropana Dravyas restores the normal Function of tubal cilia by stimulating it.
-As endometrial covering is continuous in the tubes too, it scraping and regeneration also leads to normalization of tubal functions.
+- For a tubal factor of infertility, a high intra intra-uterine Basti with Lekhana & Ropana Dravya acts in two ways.
+Lekhana Dravyas removes the blockage of the tubal lumen by directly acting on obstruction mechanically and Ropana Dravyas restores the normal function of tubal cilia by stimulating it.
+As endometrial covering is continuous in the tubes too, its scraping and regeneration also lead to the normalization of tubal functions.

-- Systemic effect of Uttarabasti after absorption: –
+- The systemic effect of Uttar Basti after absorption: –

-- Ayurveda had a very clear approach between oral and parenteral route of drug administration from the very beginning.
-Thus, Acharyas have described the administration of drug from almost all the open organs and have considered the Basti (rectal administration) the most efficacious.
+- Ayurveda had a very clear approach to the oral and parenteral route of drug administration from the very beginning.
+Thus, Acharyas have described the administration of drugs from almost all the open organs and have considered the Basti (rectal administration) the most efficacious.

-- On the same pattern, Uttarabasti can also act after getting absorbed from rich blood circulation of uterus and posterior fornix.
-Then, it may act on whole body system and can act as a parenteral route.
+- In the same pattern, Uttarabasti can also act after getting absorbed from the rich blood circulation of the uterus and posterior fornix.
+Then, it may act on the whole body system and can act as a parenteral route.

 Dr. Ankit K. Garg